dovgadol5/my-github-repo/README.md

 # my-github-repo
 Github exercise repo

-README.md file was just added manually!
+README.md file was just added manually. one more edit at GitHub